 In addition, V-chip, AFD, and XDS data can be added to the SMPTE-436M track during export.

-If you need to transcode (convert) some other type of video file to XDCAM HD MXF, consider using Telestream's Episode or Vantage (or another 3rd party transcoding software).
+If you need to transcode (convert) some other type of video file to XDCAM HD MXF, consider using Telestream Cloud or Vantage.

 To embed your caption into an MXF file: